Exodus: Hundreds of vehicles snake out of the shadow of the crippled Fukushima nuclear power plant

 But with military vehicles focused on children, the elderly and the disabled, he got fed up waiting and decided to leave in his car.

 He and his wife, who has lung cancer, did not have enough fuel to travel far.
+Many petrol stations are closed, and those that are open have long queues.

 EXCLUSIVE!!!!
 Anxious Foreigners Flee Japan Nuclear Crisis 2011-03-15